No one goes through life expecting to file bankruptcy.

 If Bankruptcy is Your Only Option, Contact an Attorney

-When you decide bankruptcy is the only option, whether for your first time filing or second, speak with a lawyer that has extensive experience handling consumer bankruptcy.
+Whether your first time filing or second, speak with a lawyer who has extensive experience handling consumer bankruptcy.